suffolklibraries/lgc/content/collections/events/friends-around-the-table-8.md

     content:
       -
         type: text
-        text: 'In this week''s Friends Around the Table create drawing tools from foraged materials and explore the sound of drawing with Kasia Posen.'
+        text: 'In this week''s Friends Around the Table create drawing tools from foraged materials and explore the sound of drawing with artist Kasia Posen.'
   -
     type: paragraph
     content: